 Classes are taught at UNC-Charlotte.
-For more information contact AFROTC Det 592 at UNC-Charlotte at (704) 687-4537, or via e-mail at tlagnew@email.uncc.edu.
+For more information contact AFROTC DET 592 at UNC-Charlotte at (704) 687-4537, or via e-mail at tlagnew@email.uncc.edu.

-• • The Air Force Today as relating to the Air Force including offership, professionalism, a assioinal corequisite: AERO 1101L.
-F and basic communi 1 SH cative AERO 1101L Leadership La The Air Force Today b.
-F 0 SH life on an active The Air Force Today of AERO 1101 to include a study of organizational structure and e duty base, and the relation of other armed service components al corequisites: AERO 1102L.
-AERO 1102L Leadership Lat The Air Force Today D. S 0 SH evolution of air Development of Air Power I the development of air power from its beginnings through the C power concepts and doctrine.
-An assessment of communication s jusite: AERO 2101L.
-AERO 2101L Leadership Lat Development of Air Power I D. F 0 SH Development of Air Power II of AERO 2101 which examines the history of airpower from Vie development is a critical element.
-Pre-professional corequisite: 1 SH .
-Oral AERO 2102L Leadership Lat Development of Air Power II D. S 0 SH management s Leadership and Management rship theory and skills, and the Air Force officer's role as a leaskills and their value in the military environment.
-Emphasis is pla.
-Pre-professional corequisite: AERO 3101L. - AERO 3101L Leadership Lat Leadership and Management F 0 SH Defense Administration and Military Management Air Force doctrine, leadership, and ethics.
-Emphasis is placed or rofessional corequisite: AERO 3201L.
-S written and oral co 1 SH mmu- AERO 3102L Leadership Lat Defense Administration and Military Management S 0 SH ernment syster National Security Issues in Contemporary American Society legislative matrix of our national government is developed and on ms. Special emphasis on the role of the emerging military leader s, civilian control of the military, and regional security issues.
-Pre in implementing na tional AERO 3201L National Security Issues in Contemporary American Society F 1 SH
+AERO 1101 The Air Force Today

+Survey of topics relating to the Air Force including offership, professionalism, and basic communicative skills.
+Pre-professional corequisite: AERO 1101L.

+AERO 1101L The Air Force Today

+AERO 1102 The Air Force Today

+A continuation of AERO 1101 to include a study of organizational structure and missions of the Air Force, life on an active duty base, and the relation of other armed service components to the Air Force mission.
+Preprofessional corequisites: AERO 1102L.

+AERO 1102L The Air Force Today

+AERO 2101 Development of Air Power I

+Examination of the development of air power from its beginnings through the Cold War emphasizing the evolution of air power concepts and doctrine.
+An assessment of communication skills is included.
+Preprofessional corequisite: AERO 2101L.

+AERO 2101L Development of Air Power I

+AERO 2102 Development of Air Power II

+A continuation of AERO 2101 which examines the history of airpower from Vietnam to the present.
+Oral communication development is a critical element.
+Pre-professional corequisite: AREO 2102L.

+AERO 2102L Development of Air Power II

+AERO 3101 Leadership and Management

+Study of leadership theory and skills, and the Air Force officer's role as a leader.
+Includes a study of management skills and their value in the military environment.
+Emphasis is placed on written and oral communication.
+Pre-professional corequisite: AERO 3101L

+AERO 3101L Leadership and Management

+AERO 3102 Defense Administration and Military Management

+Examination of Air Force Doctrine, leadership and ethics.
+Emphasis is placed on written and oral communication.
+Pre-professional corequisite: AERO 3201L

+AERO 3102L Defense Administration and Military Management

+AERO 3201 National Security Issues in Contemporary American Society

+The executive-legislative matrix of our national government is developed and compared with other government systems.
+Special emphasis on the role of the emerging military leader in implementing national policy decisions, civilian control of the military, and regional security issues.
+Pre-professional corequisite: AREO 3201L

-Contemporary American Society
+AERO 3201L National Security Issues in Contemporary American Society